 If you are exercising, the timing of the ingestion of the EAA supplement should be coordinated with the exercise (typically, taking amino acids before a workout will lead to more pronounced benefits than when taken post-workout).

-Take EAAs in the free form with minimal mixing with other nutrients.
-Look for pure amino acid powders rather than casein or whey protein powders and the like.
-Mixing amino acid powder into a beverage tends to be the most convenient, but amino acid supplement capsules can be an effective way to consume part of your dose as well.
+Take EAAs in free form with minimal mixing with other nutrients.
+Amino acid powders should be pure, rather than casein or whey protein powders and the like.
+Mixing amino acid powder into a beverage tends to be the most convenient and bioavailable.